Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WcsqEVLXPfU.md

 # [November 16th, 2021 Livestream](../2021-11-16.md)
 ## Q&A: Will there ever be an option to toggle off monsters for those who want to just build?
 https://www.youtube.com/watch?v=WcsqEVLXPfU
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: What's for dinner?](./yt-M7tvVQY7wLs.md) [https://www.youtube.com/watch?v=M7tvVQY7wLs](https://www.youtube.com/watch?v=M7tvVQY7wLs)
+This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Plans for passive mode?](./yt-XJ798jouqJE.md) [https://www.youtube.com/watch?v=XJ798jouqJE](https://www.youtube.com/watch?v=XJ798jouqJE)

 ### Topics